 Environmental Questions for General Election 2020 Candidates

-A general election has been called for Ireland to be held on Saturday, 8th February 2020 and with the increasing changes in our climate, it’s more important than ever that our local, national and European representatives are aware of the environmental issues that face us.
+A general election has been called for Ireland on Saturday, 8th February 2020 and with the increasing changes in our climate, it’s more important than ever that our local, national and European representatives are aware of the environmental issues that face us.
 If you’d like to quiz your local candidates, here are a selection of environmental questions to get you started.

-With thanks to the Irish Environmental Network, Kerry Climate Action Network, and for more local questions, County Carlow Environmental Network, we’ve highlighted a selection of personal, community and international environmental questions you can ask the candidates looking for your vote.
-If you have any more suggestions, please leave them in the comments below.
+With thanks to the Irish Environmental Network, Kerry Climate Action Network, and members of County Carlow Environmental Network, we’ve highlighted a selection of personal, community and international environmental questions you can ask the candidates looking for your vote.
+If you have any more suggestions, we’d love to see them in the comments below.

 Section A: The candidate themselves